 Norma B. Coe is associate director for research at the Center for Retirement Research at Boston College (CRR).
 April Wu is a research economist at the CRR.
-The research reported here was performed pursuant to a grant from the National Investment Center for the Seniors Housing & Care Industry (NIC).
-The opinions and conclusion expressed are solely those of the authors and do not represent the opinions or policy of NIC or Boston College.
+The research reported here was performed pursuant to a grant from the National Investment Center for the Seniors Housing & Care Industry (NIC), the Assisted Living Federation of America (ALFA), and the American Seniors Housing Association (ASHA).
+The opinions and conclusion expressed are solely those of the authors and do not represent the opinions or policy of NIC, ALFA, ASHA, or Boston College.
 The authors are grateful for comments supplied on an earlier draft by Charles Harry.
 They would also like to thank the team at ProMatura Group, LLC, especially Edie Smith and Margaret Wylde, and Mashfiqur Khan, Madeline Medenica and Zhenya Karamcheva for research assistance.
 All errors are their own.